brokenphilip/OMSIPresence/README.md

 3. Extract the contents of the zip archive to the `plugins` folder inside your OMSI 2 installation folder
    - If the folder does not exist, create it
 4. Upon launching the game, Rich Presence status should show on your Discord profile
+   - Make sure to disable all other Rich Presences for OMSI 2, if any

 ### Troubleshooting
 If you encounter any issues during installation or usage, please refer to the [issue tracker](https://github.com/brokenphilip/OMSIPresence/issues?q=).
-If you haven't found your issue, feel free to create a new one; ideally submitting your game version, your log file and a crash dump if any, as well as a general idea of what you were doing around the time of the issue (ie. spawning a bus, changing maps, freelooking etc...).
+If you haven't found your issue, feel free to create a new one; ideally submitting your OMSI 2 version (and OMSIPresence version, although I'd encourage only reporting issues regarding the latest version), your log file and a crash dump if any, as well as a general idea of what you were doing around the time of the issue (ie. spawning a bus, changing maps, freelooking etc...).

+Please make sure your crash dumps and log file match the date and time of the incident, by comparing when the files have been last modified.
+Crash dumps can be found in these locations:
+- Your OMSI 2 installation folder - as `OMSIPresence_XXXXXX.dmp`
+- `%USERPROFILE%\AppData\Local\CrashDumps` - as `Omsi.exe.XXXXX.dmp`

 If you have any further questions about the project, or if (understandably) using the issue tracker is too confusing, feel free to add me on Discord (`brokenphilip`) and I will try to get back to you as soon as possible. :)